 This lab coincides with the Food Operations course, NTR130 for Dietetic Technician majors only.
-The student will prepare foods using skills and methods learned in lecture.
-Labs will include preparation of all variety of foods, recipes, cultural and ethnic foods and modified foods for medical diets.
+The student will prepare foods using safety and sanitation methods learned in lecture and apply fundamental concepts of foods and recipe management.
+Basic food science principles will be discussed in the context of various food groups.
+Food preparation to include all major food categories, cultural food meal, and a basic modified diet for health.